Mexico Invest Free shortlist

 Foreign sellers from treaty countries may be eligible for reduced withholding rates if proper treaty position paperwork is filed before closing.
 US and Canadian sellers should coordinate with notario and CPA before final deed signing to determine if treaty benefits apply to their circumstances.

-Questions to ask your advisor before you buy
+What should buyers verify on questions to ask your advisor before you buy?

 1. What specific CFDI will I receive at closing for each payment line?
 Who generates CFDI for attorney fees, trust setup, and ISAI?